snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 factors including computational budget, model characteristics, and analysis objectives.

+..
+  TNP TODO: We may want to distinguish recommendations based on the anticipated downstream analysis.
+If it's UQ and your model is anything but stupidly cheap I think I would recommend you go straight to doing LHS sampling.
+Maybe there would be justification for doing something like MOAT or centered param if you're going to do an optimization after, without a surrogate where it would be better to have space-filling samples, since optimization will follow some particular trajector through parameter space anyway, so any initial SA samples will be "thrown out"

+..
+  TNP TODO: How many steps do people do?
+I guess it would be a bit less than the lower limit of LHS recommendation if they do less than 5 steps.
+I'm still not convinced this is the thing we should be recommending as the first pass since they can be effectively wasted evaluations if you move on to UQ.
+Change my mind!
 **For initial screening** with limited computational budget, start with a centered parameter study to identify obviously influential or non-influential parameters.
 This requires only :math:`2kN + 1` evaluations for :math:`N` parameters with :math:`k` steps per variable.

+..
+TNP TODO: Same concern applies here
 **For moderate budgets** with potentially nonlinear or non-monotonic responses, Morris MOAT provides efficient screening with more robustness than centered parameter studies.
 The modified mean and standard deviation metrics help distinguish between linear influence, nonlinear influence, and interaction effects.

+..
+TNP TODO: what about sampling-based, just getting things like CCs?
+This has always been my go-to if a precursor to UQ.
 **For comprehensive analysis** when computational resources permit, sampling-based methods with variance-based decomposition provide the most complete picture of parameter importance.
 For smooth responses, polynomial chaos expansion offers an efficient route to Sobol indices.

+..
+TNP TODO: review.
+I definitely woudln't recommend CCs for noisy responses.
 **Consider model characteristics** when selecting methods:
 - Smooth, well-behaved responses: PCE-based VBD is typically most efficient
 - Noisy or discontinuous responses: Sampling with correlations or MOAT
 - High-dimensional problems: MOAT for screening, then detailed analysis